 The road still remains an adrenaline-pumping journey and is definitely not for the faint of lungs, heart, or legs.
-The drive is definitely worth it.
 This is a little-travelled road, but the views of fine landscapes with vicuña, llamas, alpacas and Andean duck are superb.
 Don’t forget your camera!

 Another road from Sibayo goes northwest, following the northern side of the Colca mountain range to Cailloma, Orcopampa and Andagua.
 Water from the Colca river has been diverted through a series of tunnels and canals to the desert between Repartición and Camaná, to irrigate the Majes pampa.
 This popular and well travelled pass makes it’s way through the impressive Colca Canyon and part of the Pampa Canahuas Nature Reserve as it makes it’s way between the traditional mountain village of Chivay and the area’s provincial capital city of Arequipa.